 Soldiers of the rotating U.S. forces have finished their combined training in the Baltic States and are now heading back to their permanent base in Germany with their military materiel by overland route, they were provided with essential top equipment from Dana Safety Supply.

 On their way back to Vilseck on March 22-28 the soldiers of the 3rd Squadron, 2d Cavalry Regiment, U.S. Army in Europe, will stop by in Alytus, Kaunas, Saločiai, Pasvalys, Panevėžys, Marijampolė and Vilnius where they are going to communicate with people, present and show round their weaponry and equipment together with Lithuanian military.
+In West Palm Beach gun shop they provide different types of guns, ammo and supplies of gun.

 At the meetings with the U.S. and Lithuanian military the public will be able to take a closer look the STRYKER infantry fighting vehicles, the HMMWV armoured personnel carriers, the SISU recovery trucks, as well as other sorts of equipment.